pmiller50/ted_talk_gen/README.md

 Christopher Olah has written a detailed blog post [Understanding LSTM Networks](https://colah.github.io/posts/2015-08-Understanding-LSTMs/), posted on August 27, 2015 which explains in great detail the inner workings of the individual cells in a LSTM model.

-As someone who is the relatively early stages of his data science learning, I was somewhat surprised to realize the real work being done by a text generator, can be simply summarized as as multi-class classification problem.
+As someone who is the relatively early stages of his data science learning, I was somewhat surprised to realize the real work being done by a text generator, can be simply summarized as a multi-class classification problem.

 Borrowed from a [Towards Data Science post by Javaid Nabi](https://towardsdatascience.com/machine-learning-multiclass-classification-with-imbalanced-data-set-29f6a177c1a):
 > Multiclass Classification: A classification task with more than two classes; e.g., classify a set of images of fruits which may be oranges, apples, or pears.
 Multi-class classification makes the assumption that each sample is assigned to one and only one label: a fruit can be either an apple or a pear but not both at the same time.